Lucuma campechiana: Uses

-Like the related lucuma, the canistel can be eaten fresh, and has the texture of a hard-boiled egg yolk.
+Like the related lúcuma, the canistel can be eaten fresh, and has the texture of a hard-boiled egg yolk.
 The ripe fruit can be made into jam, marmalade, pancakes, and flour.
 The ripe flesh is blended with milk and other ingredients to make a shake, and pureed, it is sometimes added to custards or used in making ice cream.
 It is also used in a milkshake known as "eggfruit nog".

 The wood of the tree is occasionally used in construction where it is available, especially as planks or rafters.
 In its native range, it has been a source of latex used to adulterate chicle.

 Etymology

 Its specific name is derived from the Mexican town of Campeche, where it is native.

 In the numerous countries where it is cultivated or sold, it is known by many vernacular names; canistel is common, as are variations on egg fruit and names referring to its yellow color.
 In the Philippines, it is called chesa, tiessa, or atiesa.
-In Sri Lanka, this fruit is known as laulu, lavulu, or lawalu.
+In Sri Lanka, this fruit is known as lavul, laulu, lavulu, or lawalu.
 In Thailand, it is known by different traditional popular names such as lamut Khamen (ละมุดเขมร="Khmer sapodilla") or tho Khamen (ท้อเขมร="Khmer peach"), folk imagination attributing a hypothetical Cambodian origin to this fruit (the name of the fruit is see da in Cambodia).
 Currently, those names are discouraged by linguistic authorities and names making no reference to Cambodia, such as tiesa (ทิสซา), are officially favored.

 The fruit is also given names after its unique yellow colour similar to an egg yolk: it is known as the buah kuning telur ("yolk fruit") in Malay, cây trứng gà ("chicken egg plant") in Vietnamese, mon khai (ม่อนไข่, khai meaning "egg") in Thai and danhuang guo (蛋黃果 "egg yolk fruit")in Taiwan.

 It is called sawo mentega ("butter sapodilla", for its color and texture) throughout Southeast Asia.
 It is also known as alkesah in Indonesia.

 Though relatively rare in East Africa, they can be found, and in the Swahili language, the fruit is confusingly named zaituni, which is the same word used to refer to olives.

 The Taiwanese also call this fruit xiantao (仙桃), "peach of the immortals".